microsoft/OAT/README.md

 ## Delegates

-Logical Analyzer has 4 delegate extensibility points, examples of using each are below.
+Logical Analyzer has 4 delegate extensibility points, examples of using each are below and additional walkthrough is available in the [wiki](https://github.com/microsoft/LogicalAnalyzer/wiki/Delegates)

 ### Property Parsing
 When Logical Analyzer is attempting to walk the Field path provided in the Clause you may want to crawl into a Dictionary or List that is not string based.
 In such cases you can provide a custom property parser.